tsoding/porth/README.md

 ```
 pop()
 ```
-- `dump` - print the element on top of the stack to stdout and remove it from the stack.
+- `print` - print the element on top of the stack in a free form to stdout and remove it from the stack.
 ```
 a = pop()
 print(a)